Ahankaar: Plot

-The plot of the movie centers around Prabhat (Mithun Chakraborty).
+The plot of the movie centers around Prabhat.
 Prabhat's love interest is Naina, a childhood friend.
 After an accident in which Prabhat saves his mother, he ends up with an inability to speak.
 A magnanimous factory owner offers him a job soon after, and Prabhat's work supports his family (half-brother, sister, and step-mother), both while his father is in and out of jail.
 After some time, Prabhat uncovers a plot against his employer and gets the criminal incarcerated, causing him to receive a promotion to manager.
 However, Prabhat nominates his half-brother, Surya, for the job.
 Prabhat is eventually ousted from the job.
 Surya is convinced by some gangsters to commit fraud, which Prabhat sets out to redress.

 Soundtrack

 Music is composed by Anu Malik, and the lyrics were written by Anand Bakshi.